riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 The first time you run Miri, it will perform some extra setup and install some dependencies.
 It will ask you for confirmation before installing anything.

-You can pass arguments to Miri after the first `--`, and pass arguments to the interpreted program or test suite after the second `--`.
-For example, `cargo miri run -- -Zmiri-disable-stacked-borrows` runs the program without checking the aliasing of references.
-To filter the tests being run, use `cargo miri test -- -- filter`.
+`cargo miri run/test` supports the exact same flags as `cargo run/test`.
+You can pass arguments to Miri via `MIRIFLAGS`.
+For example, `MIRIFLAGS="-Zmiri-disable-stacked-borrows" cargo miri run` runs the program without checking the aliasing of references.

 Miri supports cross-execution: if you want to run the program as if it was a Linux program, you can do `cargo miri run --target x86_64-unknown-linux-gnu`.